Mathematics Department

 Goals & Philosophy

-The mathematics curriculum is based on the Expected School-wide Learning Results (ESLR’s) for Jesuit High School.
-The five ESLR’s are the basic learning outcomes expected for each student upon graduation from Jesuit High School.
-These include being open to growth, intellectually competent, religious, loving, and committed to doing justice.
+The mathematics curriculum is based on the Profile of the Graduate at Graduation for Jesuit High School.
+The Grad at Grad calls our student to be open to growth, intellectually competent, religious, loving, and committed to doing justice.
 The development of each of these qualities is spread throughout the entire curriculum of Jesuit High School.
 Each of these outcomes is addressed within the mathematics curriculum of Jesuit High School, with particular emphasis on openness to growth and intellectual competence.